loopwerk/loopwerk.io/content/articles/2025-07-04-i-code-in-my-dreams.md

 ## When the solution hits

 There's something pretty magical about those moments when I wake up with clarity about a problem.
-It's like my brain has been working on it all night in the background, and suddenly I have this fresh perspective on what needs to be done.
 I'll stumble to my laptop, still half-asleep, and start implementing the approach that dream-me figured out.
 Sometimes it works perfectly on the first try, which is both satisfying and slightly unsettling.
 Other times I need to adapt the dream-solution to work in the harsh reality of production code, but it usually points me in the right direction.

 It's made me wonder if I should be deliberately sleeping on problems more often.
 Like, instead of staying up until 2 AM trying to brute-force a solution, maybe I should call it quits earlier and let my unconscious mind take a crack at it.
-Though knowing me, I'd probably just lie awake thinking about the fact that I'm supposed to be sleeping on the problem, which defeats the whole purpose.
+Then again, solving the problem before going to bed means there's less chance of a restless night spent working overtime.

 So if you ever wonder why your developer friends always look slightly tired, now you know.
 We're not just coding during work hours – we're coding in our dreams too.
 Our brains don't have an off switch, just different power modes.